-Accounting standards require or enable companies to present income and expense items that are not likely to recur in the future from those which are expected to continue in the future.
+Accounting standards require or enable companies to present income and expense items that are not likely to recur in the future separately from those which are expected to continue in the future.

 Both IFRS and US GAAP require companies to present the effects of discontinued operations separately.
 A discontinued operation can be broadly described as a business, or a component thereof, that the organization has already discontinued or plans to discontinue.